DJ-Dingo/pibooth-oled-display/README.rst

 Here is the diagram for hardware connections **without** and **Logic Level Converter**.

-If your OLED device use 5v, it demands an I2C-safe Bi-directional Logic Level Converter, you should get one or you risk frye your pi.
+If your OLED device use 5v, it demands an 8 Channel Bi-directional Logic Level Converter, you should get one or you risk frye your pi.

 **IMPORTANT** The Vcc and GND on the OLED screens are not always the same, so it is **verry important** that you check Vcc and GND is set correctly.